CartoDB/analytics-toolbox-core/modules/transformations/redshift/doc/ST_CENTEROFMASS.md

 **Description**

-Takes any Feature or a FeatureCollection and returns its center of mass using this formula: Centroid of Polygon.
-It's equivalent to the centroid.
+Takes any Feature or a FeatureCollection as input and returns its center of mass using this formula: Centroid of Polygon.
+It is equivalent to [`ST_CENTROID`](#st_centroid).

-* `geom`: `GEOMETRY` feature to be centered.
+* `geom`: `GEOMETRY` for which to compute the center of mass.

 **Return type**